Wyntuition/papyri/README.md

 Papyri is a tool to fetch, manage and own your data.

+The idea for the name `Papyri` comes from the _Villa of Papyri_ in the ancient Roman city of Herculean in present-day southern Italy, which had a fabled library with a world-class collection of _papyri_, or scrolls, of great knowledge.

 ## Technical Overview

 It is a monorepo, consisting of API and UI microservices.